 Blog Post Series

 Some supplements do not fit neatly into categories such as vitamins, minerals, herbs, or fatty acids.
-Instead, they are often grouped by specific compounds, combinations, or by how they are described in relation to particular uses.
+Instead, they are often grouped by specific compounds, combinations, formulations, or by how they are described in relation to particular routines or areas of focus.
 These are commonly referred to as specialty compounds or targeted supplements.

 Blog Post Series